CandyDog/Simple-Expert-System/README.md

-# ProductionSystem
+# Simple Expert system

 ## Introduction
-This project use some basic knowledge of production system which is a fraction of AI.
+This simple expert system uses basic knowledge of production system to determine which animal it should be after user types his/her conditions.

 ## Prerequisites